 She is a recent graduate of Montclair State University, where she put together a successful four-year career as the goalkeeper for the Division III squad in the highly competitive NJAC conference.
 Over her four-year tenure at MSU, she recorded over 150 saves with an outstanding overall record of 32-10.
 Maguire started every game over her final two years and finished her career with a .760 save percentage through 49 games.
 She helped lead the Red Hawks to an NJAC championship and NCAA Tournament berth in 2016.
 Maguire was the winner of the James J. Poet Sportsmanship Award that is awarded to all players in the Athletic Department at Montclair State in 2018.

 She earned her undergraduate degree in psychology with a minor in social work while receiving her certification in child advocacy.
-Maguire is currently working on receiving her Masters in Occupational Therapy at Moravian University.
+Maguire received her Masters Degree in Occupational Therapy in 2022.

 She will be working on developing all goalkeepers for Phoenix Elite Field Hockey.